What are Emergency kits?

 New Windsor, MD 21776-0188

-Do I have to include $1 per kit for shipping costs?
+Do I need to budget for shipping costs?

 How do I know that my kits were received and went to the right place?